broadinstitute/depmap_omics/README.md

 #### RNAseq

 We are generating both expression and fusion datasets with RNAseq data.
-We use the [GTEx pipeline](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md) to generate the expression dataset, and [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki) to generate gene fusion calls.
+Specifically, we use the [GTEx pipeline](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md) to generate the expression dataset, and [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki) to generate gene fusion calls.
 This task also contains a flag that lets you specify if you want to delete the intermediates (fastqs) that can be large and might cost a lot to store.
 Run the following tasks on all samples that you need, in this order:

 [RNA_pipeline](https://dockstore.org/workflows/github.com/broadinstitute/depmap_omics/RNA_pipeline:master?tab=info) imports and runs several sub-processes to generate RNA expression and fusion data matrices.